kuzzleio/kuzzle/doc/2/guides/getting-started/6-write-application/index.md

   }
 })

-// start the application
+// Start the application
 app.start()
   .then(async () => {
-    // now we can interact with Kuzzle API
+    // Now we can interact with Kuzzle API

-    // interact with Kuzzle API to creates a new index if it does not exists if (! await app.sdk.index.exists('nyc-open-data')) {
+    // Interact with Kuzzle API to creates a new index if it does not exists if (! await app.sdk.index.exists('nyc-open-data')) {
       await app.sdk.index.create('nyc-open-data')
     }